 Pregnancy loss is a physical, emotional, and spiritual experience.
 The data in this study appears to demonstrate that there is limited religious baby loss bereavement support services in England.
-Losing a child can cause parents to reflect upon their faith and spiritual practices (Sadeghi et al., 2016).
-The need for faith-based support was an unexpected finding compared to what is presented within the literature.
-Although grieving may cause the griever to reflect upon their faith and spirituality, the theme of faith-based baby support hadn't come through the existing literature as a means to support bereaved families.
-Baby loss peer support groups are often secular within the literature (Cacciatore, 2007) which has left a gap within the baby loss bereavement field.
 The nature of perinatal loss caused several participant mothers to experience mental health crises, whilst another experienced a crisis of faith.
 Participants articulated that they wanted their babies' lives to be recognised by their culture and religion, as they felt largely unseen and unsupported by their faiths' institutions.
 Participants suggested that faith leaders and baby loss bereavement charities need to build better relationships to appropriately support the needs of families who want to access faith-based bereavement support.

-5.1.4.7 Recommendations to improve bereavement support services for minority ethnic families.
+5.1.4.6 Improving bereavement support services for minority ethnic families

 Grieving the loss of a baby is a significant challenge experienced by some parents.
 During the semi-structured interviews, bereaved parents observed that baby loss charities could improve bereavement support services for minority ethnic families.
 As the literature review indicated, there is limited knowledge and research in terms of how to support minority ethnic families who want to access bereavement services (Van & Meleis, 2003).
-Nicole (Leicestershire, Organisation A, Maternity Voices Partnership) suggested that improvements must be genuinely made to support grieving parents rather than a tick box exercise:
+Nicole (Leicestershire, Maternity Voices Partnership) suggested that improvements must be genuinely made to support grieving parents rather than a tick box exercise:

-"Not just having them there just for the sake of numbers or quota or just to tick a box but it's to have somebody there that is passionate, you know?" - Amelia (Leicestershire, former Organisation A attendee) developed this in her comments:
+"Not just having them there just for the sake of numbers or quota or just to tick a box but it's to have somebody there that is passionate, you know?"

+Amelia (Leicestershire, former SANDS attendee) developed this in her comments:

 "Have people feel like it belongs to them.
 They, they've co-created it, that they, erm, have a say in what happens.
-That it looks like them, that it feels like them." - Amelia, Leicestershire, former Organisation A attendee
+That it looks like them, that it feels like them." - Amelia, Leicestershire, former SANDS attendee

 For this participant it was important that baby loss charities co-create changes within current services so that access was more equitable for minority ethnic families, or risk having different communities disengage further from their services.
-Amelia was part of the group that Ruby (Leicestershire, Organisation A Group) created which was separate from Organisation A which was set up because they did not feel that their work translating pamphlets and appearing in marketing campaigns was appreciated.
+Amelia was part of the group that Ruby (Leicestershire, SANDS Group) created which was separate from SANDS which was set up because they did not feel that their work translating pamphlets and appearing in marketing campaigns was appreciated.
 Participants in this study wanted to participate in support groups that they could identify with.

 Recently, SANDS and other charities have established football leagues for bereaved fathers.
-These football leagues successfully enabled men to engage with bereavement support through a common interest of sports (SANDS, 2022).
+These football leagues successfully enabled men to engage with bereavement support.
 Supporting the earlier section of this chapter which considered how participant fathers manage perinatal loss, a football league appears to be a good initiative which facilitates connections between men who have experienced baby loss whilst participating in an activity.
-Additionally, physical activity may alleviate grief symptoms which can positively impact physical health and mental wellbeing (Williams et al., 2021).

-Whilst there are not publications about bereaved father football leagues, it is important to mention that stereotypical cultural beliefs about masculinity may impact bereaved fathers accessing support (Jones et al., 2019).
+Whilst there aren't publications about bereaved father football leagues, it is important to mention that stereotypical cultural beliefs about masculinity may impact bereaved fathers accessing support (Jones et al., 2019).
 Men may be able to express their feelings through football because it is more 'manly' (Jones et al., 2019) compared to attending a support group.
 Unfortunately, football league bereavement support is only open to fathers at the moment.
-Carrie disagreed with this specific policy because it would naturally exclude grieving mothers who do not enjoy attending the typical peer support meeting model and commented:
+Carrie disagreed with this specific SANDS policy because it would naturally exclude grieving mothers who do not enjoy attending the typical peer support meeting model and commented:

-"I think that, you know, they have like the football groups that they're starting, er, all around the country and stuff, there's a way for, you know, men to connect, er, which I think is really interesting that they're like oh, ok, so women don't wanna play football so we're only gonna start a group for men"- Carrie, Sussex, Organisation A Group Leader.
+"I think that, you know, they have like the football groups that they're starting, er, all around the country and stuff, there's a way for, you know, men to connect, er, which I think is really interesting that they're like oh, ok, so women don't wanna play football so we're only gonna start a group for men"- Carrie, Sussex, SANDS Group Leader